Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 int status;

-wait(&status); // Retrieve child process exit status
+wait(&status); // Obtain the child process's exit status

 if (WIFEXITED(status)) {

-printf("Child exited with status: %d
+printf("Child exited with status: %d\n", WEXITSTATUS(status));

 }